joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/07/23/us/harris-trump-news-election-biden/harris-is-set-to-speak-in-the-milwaukee-area-heres-the-latest

 **Live Election Updates: Harris Hits Trail With Delegates, Cash and Energy at Her Back**\
-`Vice President Kamala Harris, who has clinched enough delegates to win the Democratic presidential nomination, will campaign in Wisconsin, a crucial battleground state.`\
+`Vice President Kamala Harris, who has secured commitments from enough delegates to win the Democratic presidential nomination, will campaign in Wisconsin, a crucial battleground state.`\
 https://nytimes.com/live/2024/07/23/us/harris-trump-news-election-biden

 **Hollinger: How French rookies (and many others) struggled in Las Vegas**\